Bradley Sandeman: Maidstone United

-Sandeman left the County Ground in February 1991, having been sold on to league rivals Maidstone United for a £10,000 fee; the move reunited him with former boss Graham Carr.
+Sandeman left the County Ground in February 1991, having been sold to league rivals Maidstone United for a £10,000 fee; the move reunited him with former boss Graham Carr.
 The "Stones" finished in the lower half of the table in both 1990–91 and 1991–92.
 He left the club just months before its collapse.

 Port Vale

 He joined Port Vale in July 1992, with manager John Rudge looking to add strength in depth to help with the push for promotion out of the Second Division.
 He was played at wing-back in 1992–93 until he picked up a thigh injury in February, which required an operation.
 This caused him to miss both the 1993 Football League Trophy final and the 1993 Second Division play-off final at Wembley.
 He was used sparingly following his recovery, leaving him to play a limited role in the 1993–94 promotion campaign until he re-gained his first-team spot in May 1994.
 He was a first-team regular in the First Division in 1994–95, before he fell out of favour once again in July 1995 following the arrival of Andy Hill.
 The 1995–96 season was his last at Vale Park, and was not picked to play in the final of the Anglo-Italian Cup.
 He was given a free transfer to Rotherham United in May 1996.